Dražen Žerić: Guest appearances

 Žerić has made a number of guest appearances on albums by other artists.
+In 1990, he made a guest appearance on the album Samo je ljubav (Only Love Is) by Yugoslav band Kotrljajuće Kamenje, providing vocals for the title track, also featuring guest appearances by Dejan Cukić, Janez Bončina "Benč", Mladen Vojičić "Tifa", and Zorica Kondža.
 In 2004, he made a guest appearance in the song "Ljubav ne postoji (rođaci moji)" ("Love Doesn't Exist (My Cousins)"), released by Croatian pop Leteći Odred on their album Razglednice (Postcards).
 In 2011, with Serbian folk singer Indira Radić he recorded the duet "Istok, sever, jug i zapad" ("East, North, South and West"), released on her album of the same title.
 In 2013, he recorded the duet "Svaki dan je put" ("Every Day Is a Journey") with Croatian pop singer Antonija Šola, released on her album Nezgodna (Inconvenient One).
 During the same year, he recorded the duet "Crveni poljupci" ("Red Kisses") with Bosnian and Yugoslav singer-songwriter Kemal Monteno, released on Monteno's album Šta je život (What Is Life).
 In 2015, he recorded the duet "Ti budi tu" ("Be There") with Croatian pop singer Paula Jusić, released on her album Dvije izgubljene duše (Two Lost Souls).
 In 2021, he recorded the duet "Sarajevo" with Croatian musician Lana S., released on her album Avantura (Adventure).